Plan Your Trip

 Personal effects entering Riyadh are not liable to a customs levy.
 It is strictly forbidden to import drugs and pornographic material and items.
 Punishment is severe for offenders.

 The importation of alcohol into the KINGDOM of SAUDI ARABIA is NOT PERMITTED.

 Health certificates are not required for entry to the KSA except for visitors who have been in cholera or yellow fever infected areas.
 However, it is always wise to check health requirements before departure as restrictions may vary.

 There is a wide choice of hotels in Riyadh ranging from small boutiques to 5 star luxury properties.

 The larger hotels all offer an airport shuttle bus service.

 A cheaper alternative to staying in a hotel is to rent furnished accommodation.
 This can be done on a daily/weekly/monthly or yearly basis and there are a number of agencies offering this service.
 The apartments come fully furnished, and include a maid service.
 Additionally there may be sports facilities such as a gym and swimming pool in the building.
 For more information contact the Official Travel Agent.

-The attractive and often imaginatively designed, modern shopping malls in Jeddah are one of the highlights of shopping in KSA, and are generally spacious and fully air conditioned.
+The attractive and often imaginatively designed, modern shopping malls in Riyadh are one of the highlights of shopping in KSA, and are generally spacious and fully air conditioned.

 Most international brands and high street shops can be found in the shopping malls.
 Most malls have a food court, which offer a variety of types of cuisine.